andrioid/andri.dk/src/blog/how-a-computer-should-behave.md

 ### A Computer should be...

 1.  **Ready, when you are**
-good: tablets bad: windows, linux2.  **Updated**:
+    good: tablets bad: windows, linux
+2.  **Updated**:
     All software has security issues.
 Just update automatically and advise the user to restart.
-Stop forcing it! good: chromeos bad: linux, osx ugly: windows3.  **Consistent**:
+Stop forcing it! good: chromeos bad: linux, osx ugly: windows
+3.  **Consistent**:
     Do the applications work the same.
-How does a confirmation box look like? good: osx ugly: windows, linux4.  **Out of the way**:
+How does a confirmation box look like? good: osx ugly: windows, linux
+4.  **Out of the way**:
     Are you sure?
 Are you sure?
 Complex interfaces5. **Less is more**:
     Sane defaults are far more important than customization options.
 Don't ask the user unless it's an answer you expect the user to know better.